LGBTQ Estate Planning Attorney

 - If you are not married to your partner, he or she will not have a right to inherit unless you create a will or trust.

 - If you become ill or incapacitated, your partner may have no say in what happens to you and could even be prevented from visiting you.
 A family member could be put in charge of your assets and your care.

 - If you have minor children who are not the biological children of your partner, someone else may be named as the guardian of your children.

 Sometimes probate courts will pay attention to the partner of the person who is deceased or incapacitated.
 Other times, the courts will treat the partner as a total stranger.

 Consult the Estate Planning Experts

-We are very familiar with the Registered Domestic Partner laws in Arizona and New Mexico and can advise LGBTQ couples as to whether registration is right for them.
+We are very familiar with the Registered Domestic Partner laws in Arizona and can advise LGBTQ couples as to whether registration is right for them.

 At Morris Hall, we can help you plan with confidence so that your assets, your beneficiaries and your wishes are protected now and after your death.
 Our legal team is recognized throughout the Southwest for our professional approach and responsiveness to every client’s unique circumstances and needs.

-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.
 Contact us to arrange a consultation with an experienced lawyer today.